dakshvanshaj/flights-price-prediction-mlops/README.md

 # Sync the environment with the lock file for a reproducible setup
 uv pip sync requirements.lock

+# Install the project in editable mode
+uv pip install -e .
 ```

 ### 3. Get the Project Data